ndaversa/hubot-jira-bot/README.md

   question:
     * Work begins on the ticket (enters the In Progress state or similar)
     * The ticket is closed
+    * A new comment is left on the ticket

 ###The Definitive hubot JIRA Manual
 @hubot can help you *search* for JIRA tickets, *open*